Notes on the Geography of Uzbekistan: Bukhara: Russian

 In 1887 the Central Asian Railway opened a station at Kagan, or New Bukhara.
 Call it Globalization Knocks.

-Between Bukhara and New Bukhara, ten miles away, the Emir Abdul Ahad in 1895 built a palace in anticipation of a royal visit that never happened.
+Between Bukhara and New Bukhara the Emir Abdul Ahad in 1895 built a palace in anticipation of a royal visit that never happened.
 The architect was Alexei Benois, who also designed the Romanov mansion in Tashkent.

 The Palace That Never Was is a fusion of architectural styles from the East and West.
-Here's the czar's intended entrance.
+Here's the entrance hall built for the czar.

 The walls are decorated with paintings of European Russia.